Onofre-Portfolio/simple-chat/README.md

 #### Guide
 * The `hostname` is expected to be an IP value such as `127.0.0.1` or a host like `localhost`.
 * Any `host` added to `/etc/hosts` should work fine.
-* In case the host isn't on `/etc/hosts` or an invalid IP, this should be the expected behaviour:
+* In case the host isn't on `/etc/hosts` or it is an invalid IP, this should be the expected behaviour:
 ```bash
 chat: option '--hostname': Invalid hostname.
 Usage: chat client [--hostname=<HOSTNAME>] [--port=<PORT_NUMBER>] [OPTION]…